homerhanumat/zencenter/README.md

 ## Purpose

-Example of an app that connects to a database, permitting the user to modify some tables and to run a couple of pre-defined queries.
+Example of an app that connects to a MySQL database, permitting the user to modify some tables and to run a couple of pre-defined queries.
 It is demonstration-only:  no SQL commit is ever run, so no permanent change is made to the databse.

-You may view a working instance at [https://homer.shinyapps.io/ict4405/](https://homer.shinyapps.io/ict4405/).
+You may view a working instance that connects to the database remotely at [https://homer.shinyapps.io/ict4405/](https://homer.shinyapps.io/ict4405/).

+A working instance that connects locally is at: [http://138.197.67.219:3838/zencenter/](http://138.197.67.219:3838/zencenter/).

 ## Installation and Setup

+You may also run the app on your own machine.
 Download this repository, or fork and clone it.

 On your local MySQL server: